 There is a prayer that is said while making the pie that asks for St. Fanourios’ help in finding the object that the baker is looking for.

-The pie is then brought to the Greek Orthodox Church, where it is blessed during vespers, or evening prayers, and then distributed among the parishioners.
+The pie is then brought to a Greek Orthodox Church, where it is blessed during vespers, or evening prayers, and then distributed among the parishioners.
 Traditionally, at least nine people should eat a piece of the pie.

 Recipes for the fanouropita vary from region to region in Greece